-This year has passed 75 crop seasons, but village elder Ro Mah Duen (Dok Ngol village, Ia Dok commune) is still very clear-headed.
+This year has passed 75 crop seasons, but village elder Ro Mah Duen (Dơk Ngol village, Ia Dơk commune) is still very clear-headed.
 Every early morning, he visits families to encourage them to collect rubber latex on time, ensuring enough output to deliver to the unit.
-In the evening, he and members of the Village Front Committee coordinate with functional forces to propagate, mobilize, and remind families to focus on educating their children to study, and not get involved in social evils.
+In the evening, he and members of the Village Front Committee coordinate with functional forces to propagate, mobilize, and remind families to focus on educating their children to take care of their studies, and not get involved in social evils.
 "Previously, some young people in the village caused trouble, gathered to drink alcohol until late at night.
 Thanks to education, they know their mistakes and have reduced a lot," said village elder Ro Mah Duen.

-The role of village elder Ro Mah Duen is not only demonstrated by his spiritual support for the villagers, always taking the lead in propagating and mobilizing people to comply with the provisions of the law, but also by his exemplary character.
+The role of village elder Ro Mah Duen is not only shown through his being the spiritual support of the villagers, always taking the lead in propagating and mobilizing people to comply with the provisions of the law, but also through his exemplary character.
 He shared: "Just propagating and mobilizing is not enough, we must go first and set an example.
 When mobilizing people to plant small rubber plantations, I took the lead, planting more than 3 hectares.
-Seeing the effectiveness, the people followed.
+Seeing the effectiveness, people followed.
 Or like moving livestock barns far from the place of residence, I also had to do it first."

-The people of Lang Ba (Ia Pnôn commune) have production land close to the border and border markers.
-Therefore, in order for the people to strictly comply with the border protection and management regulations, not to encroach on forest land; and promptly notify the authorities and functional forces when strangers enter the area.
-As the Party Cell Secretary and Village Chief, Mr. Ro Cham Blen has performed his role well.
+The people of Lang Ba (Ia Pnôn commune) have production land close to the border and landmarks.
+Therefore, in order for people to strictly comply with the border management and protection regulations, not to encroach on forest land; promptly notify the authorities and functional forces when strangers enter the area.
+As Party Cell Secretary and Village Chief, Mr. Ro Cham Blen has performed his role well.
 The people in the area are very familiar with the image of him always busy with the local working team of Ia Pnôn Border Guard Station or participating with the local authorities in handling situations arising at the grassroots level.
-Every time he handles work, he is the first to speak and also the last to leave, because he has to stay behind to analyze further so that everyone can understand what is wrong and what is right.
+Every time he handles work, he is the first to speak and also the last to leave, because he has to stay to analyze further so that everyone can understand what is wrong and what is right.

 “In life, conflicts and disagreements are inevitable.
 As a mediator, I have to understand the root of the problem to persuade and resolve it.
 I always remind villagers to unite, love and help each other, and encourage their children to comply with the law,” Mr. Ro Cham Blen confided.